Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Information-theoretic Analysis on MLLM Performance Gap

 \subsection{Mutual Information for MLLM}

 A fundamental capability of MLLMs is their instruction-following property \cite{ouyang2022training}---a direct outcome of instruction-tuning, where the model is trained to generate responses that are aligned with the intent of a given input query or instruction.
-To evaluate instruction-following, we first consider the \textit{mutual information}~\cite{shannon1948mathematical} to measure the shared information between the query and the corresponding model response. \begin{definition}[\textbf{Mutual Information (MI)}] For a joint distribution $P_{\mathbf{X}Y}$ over $\mathcal{X}\times \mathcal{Y}$, the mutual information with respect to $P_{\mathbf{X}Y}$ is defined as, \end{definition} MI is deeply related to the entropy, which is defined as $H(P_{\mathbf{X}}) := - \mathbb{E}_{\mathbf{x}\sim P_\mathbf{X}} [\log P_{\mathbf{X}}(\mathbf{x})]$.
+To evaluate instruction-following capability, we first consider the \textit{mutual information}~\cite{shannon1948mathematical} to measure the shared information between the query and the corresponding model response. \begin{definition}[\textbf{Mutual Information (MI)}] For a joint distribution $P_{\mathbf{X}Y}$ over $\mathcal{X}\times \mathcal{Y}$, the mutual information with respect to $P_{\mathbf{X}Y}$ is defined as, \end{definition} MI is deeply related to the entropy, which is defined as $H(P_{\mathbf{X}}) := - \mathbb{E}_{\mathbf{x}\sim P_\mathbf{X}} [\log P_{\mathbf{X}}(\mathbf{x})]$.
 It is easy to check that $I(P_{\mathbf{X}Y})=H(P_{Y} )-\mathbb{E}_{\mathbf{x}\sim P_{\mathbf{X}}} [H(P_{Y|\mathbf{X}=\mathbf{x}})]$.
-Intuitively, MI captures how much the response tells us about the query.
-One reason for considering MI is that the autoregressive objective in Eq. \eqref{eq::1} effectively estimates MI (see Eq. \eqref{eq::2}).
+Intuitively, MI captures how much the response tells us about the query and vice versa.
+One reason for considering MI for model evaluation is that the conditional language modeling objective in Eq. \eqref{eq::1} is closely connected to MI as shown in Eq.~\eqref{eq::2}.

-\paragraph{Visual instruction tuning effectively maximizes a lower bound of MI.} In Eq.~\eqref{eq::2}, we show that the autoregressive objective for instruction tuning (Eq. \eqref{eq::1}) effectively estimates the lower bound of MI when the model's representation capacity is sufficiently high, i.e., when $\delta$ becomes small.
-Therefore, instruction tuning with autoregressive objective effectively maximize a lower bound of MI between the input query and desired response,
+\paragraph{Information-theoretic interpretation of instruction tuning.} In Eq.~\eqref{eq::2}, we show that the objective for instruction tuning (Eq.~\ref{eq::1}) forms a lower bound of the MI between $\mathbf{X}$ and $Y$ subtracted by entropy over $Y$, given a sufficiently large representation capacity of the model, i.e., small $\delta$.
+As we are interested in measuring the input-output dependency, we focus on the $I(P_{\mathbf{X}Y})$ term as a metric to effectively gauge the upper bound of visual instruction tuning objective, Eq.~\eqref{eq::1}.

 where $ \delta= \mathbb{E}_{\mathbf{x}\sim P_{\mathbf{X}}} [D_{\rm KL}(P_{Y|\mathbf{X}=\mathbf{x}}\| P_{\theta}(\cdot|\mathbf{x}))] $.